margaretmf/margaretmf.github.io/creativewriting.md

 <br>

 ## Stepping on Stones ##
-Step on stones to old age
+I want to step on stones with you to old age reaching milestones measuring a lifetime
-Milestones
 Measure a lifetime through
 Seize the true world and what it has to offer